zonca/zonca-blog/_posts/2021-11-08-fund-healpy.md

 ## Using Github Sponsors

-So my idea for long-term susteinability of `healpy` is to ask projects using `healpy` on a daily bases to support the maintenance of the package on their grants.
+So my idea for long-term sustainability of `healpy` is to ask projects using `healpy` on a daily basis to support the maintenance of the package on their grants.
-Afterall, back in the day, everybody was paying for IDL licenses.
-Now, if Principal Investigators, possibly prompted by PostDocs/Grad or Undergrad students, could spend a bit of software money from their grants into funding maitenance of `healpy`, we could have a healthier sustainability plan for `healpy`.
+After all, back in the day, everybody was paying for IDL licenses.
+Now, if Principal Investigators, possibly prompted by PostDocs/Grad or Undergrad students, could spend a bit of software money from their grants into funding maintenance of `healpy`, we could have a healthier sustainability plan for `healpy`.

 Github has launched the Github Sponsors program specifically to fund open-source software.
 People can make a recurring or one-time contribution to a project or to a developer.